Structure and History of MMS

 Morpeth Music Society (MMS) was formed in 1944 after the first concerts had taken place in 1941 under the auspices of the Council for the Encouragement of Music and the Arts (the forerunner of the Arts Council).
 The constitution stated that ‘the object of the society is to promote, improve, develop and maintain public education in and appreciation of art and science of music in all its aspects by presentation of public concerts and recitals’.
 Originally the society organised a five concert series costing 6d.
 Early performers included singer Kathleen Ferrier and oboist Léon Goossens.
 Notable highlights included a concert by the renowned Lindsay String Quartet, which was recorded by the BBC for broadcast in 1974 and a performance by cellist Julian Lloyd Webber.

-During the 1970s, MMS acquired its own Yamaha grand piano with the aid of substantial grants from Morpeth Council and Alcan Aluminium Ltd. The concerts were held in Morpeth Town Hall until 2008 when the series moved to Morpeth Methodist Church.
+I n 1973, MMS acquired its own Yamaha grand piano with the aid of substantial grants from Morpeth Council and Alcan Aluminium Ltd. The concerts were held in Morpeth Town Hall until 2008 when the series moved to Morpeth Methodist Church.
 The society has approximately one hundred members and is grateful to receive significant financial support from Morpeth Council and charitable grant giving bodies as well as local businesses.

 The society was extremely grateful to receive £5000 from Northumberland County Council Community Chest Scheme in 2022.
 This funding supported essential repairs to the society's Yamaha grand piano.